AaronAmberman/WPF.InternalDialogs/README.md

     - Remember the properties HorizontalContentAlignment and VerticalContentAlignment as they help a lot.
 - **MovableResizableInternalDialog**
     - This class allows developers to design and develop their own movable resizable content.
-    - HorizontalContentAlignment and VerticalContentAlignment have no effect.
+    - If HorizontalContentAlignment is set to Stretch then ResizableDefaultWidth is ignored.
+    - If VerticalContentAlignment is set to Stretch then ResizableDefaultHeight is ignored.
 - **InputBoxInternalDialog**
     - This class allows developers to capture basic user input.
-    - HorizontalContentAlignment and VerticalContentAlignment have no effect.
+    - If HorizontalContentAlignment is set to Stretch then InputBoxDefaultWidth is ignored.
+    - If VerticalContentAlignment is set to Stretch then InputBoxDefaultHeight is ignored.
 - **MessageBoxInternalDialog**
     - This is a message box that is an internal dialog.
-    - HorizontalContentAlignment and VerticalContentAlignment have no effect.
+    - If HorizontalContentAlignment is set to Stretch then MessageBoxDefaultWidth is ignored.
+    - If VerticalContentAlignment is set to Stretch then MessageBoxDefaultHeight is ignored.
 - **ProgressInternalDialog**
     - This class displays a simple message with a progress bar.
-    - HorizontalContentAlignment and VerticalContentAlignment have no effect.
+    - If HorizontalContentAlignment is set to Stretch then ProgressDialogDefaultWidth is ignored.
+    - If VerticalContentAlignment is set to Stretch then ProgressDialogDefaultHeight is ignored.

 ### Class Overviews